scenerystack/community/docs/reference/api/tambo/soundManager.md

 # soundManager

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/soundManager.ts](https://github.com/phetsims/tambo/blob/main/js/soundManager.ts) for the most up-to-date information.

 ## Overview

 A singleton object that registers sound generators, connects them to the audio output, and provides a number of